 SAVE THE DATE: A 25th Anniversary Celebration

 May 30th-June 2nd, 2017

 2017 marks the 25th anniversary of the KSG Program.
 This spring, Our annual Celebration of Humanism in Medicine will include special installments of our usual programming.
-We cordially invite everyone from the BIDMC community and beyond to join us in our celebration this May-June.
-Mark your calendars and check back in the spring for details!
+We cordially invite everyone from the BIDMC community and beyond to join us in our celebration.
+Please follow the link above for details!

 Katherine Swan Ginsburg, MD, MPH was a house officer at Beth Israel Hospital who died of cancer at age 34, shortly after completing her training.
 Katherine was widely admired for her outstanding communication skills, clinical competence, compassion and selfless dedication to caring for her patients.
 To honor her legacy, Katherine's family and loved ones provided a gift to BIDMC to help foster these values in future physicians training in the Internal Medicine Residency Program.

 Compassion is central to patient care, on a level equal to that of scientific and technical expertise.
 A fundamental goal of the KSG Program is to ensure that each person being cared for is seen as unique and has a voice in his or her care.

 Looking through the multidisciplinary lens of arts and humanities puts each patient’s situation into perspective and reminds care providers that every stage of life is sacred.

 Communication & Collaboration

 Thoughtful and clear communication among patients, caregivers and families helps to ensure that patients and families receive the care they want and need.
 The KSG Program aims to bring all who care for a patient together.